iolindt/Wetherknow/README.md

 ## Overview

-Weather API Client demonstrates how a weather application can retrieve forecast data, parse API responses, cache results, and display formatted weather reports.
+Weather API Client demonstrates how a weather application can retrieve forecast data, parse API responses, cache results, and display formatted weather reports

-The project is designed with modular architecture and can later be connected to a real weather service such as OpenWeatherMap.
+The project is designed with modular architecture and can later be connected to a real weather service such as OpenWeatherMap

 ## Features